Contact Us

 Hazel, “THE Gardener”

-Provenance: A pinch of soil
+Splinter: A pinch of soil

 Hazel is most at home when she’s surrounded by greenery, whether that’s out in her vast gardens or in her meticulously kept greenhouse.
 She delights in caring for plants of all kinds and loves meeting fellow garden enthusiasts.